-The BIG Initiative (https://thebiginitiative.ca/en/) clinics are designed to bring new setters into setting, as are the Intro to Setting clinics at Touchstone’s annual Woman Up festival.
+The BIG Initiative (https://thebiginitiative.ca/en/) clinics are designed to bring new setters into setting, as is the Intro to Setting clinics at Touchstone’s annual Woman Up festival.

 The Climbing Wall Association often hosts setting clinics at their Summit and CWA Meet-Up Events (www.cwapro.org).